Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln

 According to pedigree records, up to 30 founding stock Thoroughbred horses currently contribute to almost 80% of the pedigree to modern their modern decedents (Cunningham, 2001).
 In this sense, it is true that the breed essentially started out inbred.
 However, this estimate ignores the number of any additional mares that were introduced to the breeding population when the Thoroughbred officially became an international breed and also does not consider the offspring of the Thoroughbred stallions from England that were crossed with non-Thoroughbred mares in the United States, Australia, and other countries during the 1800s (Bailey, 1998).
 Nonetheless, the breed obviously has a very narrow genetic base, and one could safely suspect very limited genetic variation within the breed and infertility problems associated with inbreeding.

 The Thoroughbred breed population is currently estimated at more than 300,000 worldwide (Cunningham, 2001).
-Because the breeding population is effectively closed, there is rising concern about potential loss of genetic variation.
+Because the breeding population is effectively closed, there is rising concern about the potential loss of genetic variation.
 A number of studies have found significant effects of inbreeding on the athletic and reproductive fitness of the breed, yet others have not (Mahon, 1982; Cunningham, 2001).
-Whether the breed is currently experiencing detrimental effects of inbreeding or not, there is still ongoing concern that the ever-narrowing gene pool of the Thoroughbred may be restricting genetic progress in both athletic and reproductive performance and contributing to an eventual increased frequency of heritable diseases (Cunningham, 2001).
+Whether the breed is currently experiencing detrimental effects of inbreeding or not, there is still ongoing concern that the ever-narrowing gene pool of the Thoroughbred may be restricting genetic progress in both athletic and reproductive performance and contributing to eventually increased frequency of heritable diseases (Cunningham, 2001).